mhsingell/mhsingell.github.io/_pages/teaching.md

 author_profile: true
 ---

+Update with more details

+**Negotiations**\
+Teaching Assistant for Professor Nir Halevy, 2023

+**From Start-up to Scale Up**\
+Teaching Assistant for Professor Hayagreeva Rao, 2021-2022

+**Org 2.0: The Analytics of Organization Design**\
+Teaching Assistant for Professor Julien Clement, 2023

 **People Analytics**\
-Teaching Assistant for Professor Amir Goldberg, 2022

-**Organizational Culture**\
-Teaching Assistant for Professor Glenn Carroll, 2021-2022

-**Org 2.0: The Analytics of Organization Design**\
-Teaching Assistant for Professor Julien Clement, 2021

-**Acting with Power**\
-Teaching Assistant for Professor Benoît Monin, 2021
+HBS design class